 Across the Outback

-Across the Outback is released every two months and provides updates on a range of government activities that are being undertaken in the SAAL NRM region.
+Across the Outback is released quarterly and provides updates on a range of government activities that are being undertaken in the SAAL NRM region.

 Connected to Country

 Connected to Country is a bi-annual publication that provides updates on a range of government activities that are being undertaken in aboriginal natural resources management in the SA Arid Lands.